yigitcukuren/mago/README.md

 # Mago: The Oxidized PHP Toolchain

-**Mago** (derived from [Mago (Punic: 𐤌𐤂‬𐤍‬, MGN)](<https://en.wikipedia.org/wiki/Mago_(agricultural_writer)>), a renowned Carthaginian figure) is a toolchain for PHP that aims to provide a set of tools to help developers write better code.
-Mago draws inspiration from the Rust programming language and its ecosystem, striving to bring similar convenience, reliability, and a great developer experience to the PHP world.
+**Mago** is a comprehensive toolchain for PHP that helps developers write better code.
+Inspired by the Rust ecosystem, Mago brings convenience, reliability, and an exceptional developer experience to PHP projects of all sizes.

----

-_Note: This project was previously named “Fennec” before being rebranded due to a naming conflict._

 ## Disclaimer